Lloyd Gomez: Execution

 "I believe the same thing dad does.
 He don't believe in no religion."

 The next day, nine hours after the interview, Gomez was executed by the gas chamber.
-He initially declined a final statement, but his last reported words were to a prison guard, being "I don't want to live anymore."
+He did not make a formal final statement, but his last reported words were to a prison guard, being "I don't want to live anymore."

 Manuel Gomez

 On January 2, 1943, Gomez's father, Manuel Gomez, was arrested in Nevada for the murder of 47-year-old Jesus Maria Garcia, who was beat to death with a pick handle on New Year's Day.
 For the killing he received a life sentence after the jury recommended mercy.
 Four years into his sentence, Manuel was diagnosed with ulcers, and so had to be bedridden for most of his imprisonment.
 Four months after Lloyd's execution, on February 22, 1954, Manuel died at age 64.